cptSahil/HM/Python_Assignment_5/README.md

 - `create_order_details_file`: Contains the `CreateOrderDetailsFile` class to create an order details file.
 - `login`: Contains the `Login` class to use the comman login method according to the need.
 - `main`: It is the main file to automate the work and run all other functionalities together.
+-  `checkout_information` : Contains the `CheckoutInfo` class that contains the user details for the checkout the product.

 ## Classes